-Events at The Soundbath Center are unique because we keep it intimate and personal.
-Attendance is limited to 8 people maximum at every event, and only 6 for Breathwork SoundLab™.
+Events at The Soundbath Center are unique because we keep them intimate and personal.
+Attendance is limited to 8 people at every event, so there is always plenty of space to get comfortable.
 We are about helping you connect to you, not everyone else in the room.

 What makes a good Sound Bath?

-While the ultimate judge of a good sound bath experience is the receiver, there are certain things that are important in creating a great sound bath.
-The quality of instruments, how they are played together, and how skillfully the player performs all matter in the sound bath performance.
-Anybody can hit the gong but not everyone can blend and merge the sounds of the gongs and bowls together in a way that create a therapeutic sound bath experience.
+The ultimate judge of a good sound bath experience is the receiver.
+Yet, certain things are essential in creating a great sound bath.
+The way the practitioner plays the instruments, the quality of the instruments, and how skillfully the player performs all matter.
+Anybody can hit the gong, but not everyone can gracefully blend the sounds of instruments, guiding people into a meditative state.